Music Bureau: Pre-history and mythology

 The earliest mentions of a government office of music or at least an official in charge of music or a department of music is found in Chinese mythology.
 Huang Di is claimed to have appointed a Governor of Music, named Ling Lun.
 As Governor of Music, Linglun seems to have been charged with designing and overseeing the production of actual instruments, as well as the development of the musical scale.
 Emperor Shun is said to have founded a Ministry of Music, to which he appointed a Minister Kui to head.
-The main purpose of this institution was to teach the heirs apparent proper conduct and harmony (in both sense of the word), and as such it served as a mythological model for both the future Music Bureau and the imperial education system.
+The main purpose of this institution was to teach the heirs apparent proper conduct and harmony (in both senses of the word), and as such, it served as a mythological model for both the future Music Bureau and the imperial education system.